This is a guest post by Raj Subrameyer

 As new features are built, the automation suite will expand considerably.
 Therefore, you need to ensure there are reusable components that can be used for common actions performed throughout the application.
 This is key in keeping the framework simple, with low cohesion and coupling.

-The truth about automation is that the exact tools, plugins, and structure that are needed are not known when the automation effort is started.
+The truth about automation is that the exact tools, plugins, and structures that are needed are not known when the automation effort is started.
 The framework starts evolving as new features are added and tests are written.
 There always needs to be a provision to build your own wrappers around the existing framework to extend its functionalities.
 The flexibility to modify the goals of automation throughout the life of the framework is essential.

 Following these three steps will help any organization create and design a good automation test strategy that works.
-Having such a strategy first will set up the organization for success in their implementation efforts.
+Having such a strategy first will set up the organization for success in its implementation efforts.

 Raj Subrameyer is an international keynote speaker, writer and tech career coach with a rich technical background.
 In his blog, rajsubra.com/blog/, he posts inspirational news, resources, and updates to help his readers lead a better life.